csae1152/GraphDatabases/README.md

 Just download the Neo4j-installer and let it run.

 After starting the application you have an easy to use graphical interface in your browser.

+Within this browser window you can build your graph database model with an interactive cipher tool.